 The scholarships will be awarded to “students from underrepresented communities and those in need of financial assistance.”
 Candidates must identify as a member of one of the following groups:

 - Veterans or British Armed Forces Service Leavers

 Flatiron has taken student residency into consideration as well as another qualifier: if a student earned less than the annual income throughout the past 12 consecutive months in the following cities

 - Washington, D.C., New York City, Seattle: $40,000

 - Houston, Atlanta, Chicago, Austin, Denver: $33,000

 Flatiron School announced two other programs recently designed to democratize access to tech careers in marginalized groups.

 In partnership with the Cognizant U.S. Foundation, a 501(c)(3) private foundation supporting STEM education and skills training across the United States, the school launched the NexTech100 scholarship, which will award $1.2 million total to 100 students, from either a high-need or underrepresented background.

-The Flatiron school has a Women Take Tech Initiative geared toward in the tech world.
-The school's website notes that 1,000 women grads—through scholarships and custom programs—got jobs in tech.
+The Flatiron school has a Women Take Tech Initiative geared toward gender parity in the tech world.
+The school’s website notes that 1,000 women grads—through scholarships and custom programs—got jobs in tech.
 They also provide scholarships for students from diverse backgrounds and offer a coding bootcamp (strongly suggested as a prerequisite for attendance).

 Flatiron offers students a “money-back guarantee:” if you enroll and graduate, but don’t get a job within the first six months, you get your money back.